GitHub

 • Live mode — whether the instance is running in dry-run or live, so you can see at a glance whether a detected attack would actually be announced.

-• Active and recent attacks — currently firing attacks plus the recently ended ones, each with its classification (amplification vectors such as NTP / DNS / CLDAP / memcached / SSDP / chargen, and SYN / UDP / TCP / ICMP / fragment floods) and the dominant sources, ports and protocols captured from the flow samples.
+• Active and recent attacks — currently firing attacks plus the recently ended ones, each with its classification of the attack type (for example, NTP/DNS amplification or a SYN flood — see the Detection page for what each type means) and the dominant sources, ports and protocols captured from the flow samples.

 • Top talkers — the tracked-host snapshot with per-direction rates and learned baselines, so you can see who is loudest and how it compares to normal.